 Many consumers make the mistake of assuming that motor oils with higher viscosities are always the best option due to them usually offering better protection against wear.
 However, this is not always the case.

-First of all, thicker oils are much more difficult to circulate throughout the engine, which makes your vehicle much less fuel-efficient.
+First of all, thicker oils are much more difficult to circulate throughout the engine.
+This makes your vehicle much less fuel-efficient.
 This can also make it more difficult to start your vehicle, which can increase engine wear.

 Just as how thinner oils become even worse in warm weather, the disadvantages of thicker oil become more important during colder months.
-When temperatures drop, oil becomes thicker, which can put significant strain on your battery, and may even leave you unable to start your vehicle.
+When temperatures drop, oil becomes thicker.
+This puts significant strain on your battery, and may even leave you unable to start your vehicle.

 Lastly, high-viscosity oil is not able to transfer heat between engine components as easily as low-viscosity oil is able to.
 Moreover, thicker oil can increase internal operating temperatures, which can ultimately lead to engine failure as oil passages become blocked by sludge.